HamletDuFromage/aio-switch-updater/README.md

 A Nintendo Switch homebrew app to download and update CFWs, sigpatches, FWs and cheat codes.
 Supports Atmosphère, ReiNX and SXOS.

 ## How to install
-Copy the `aio-switch-updater/` directory to `/switch/` in your sdcard
+Copy the `aio-switch-updater/` directory to `/switch/` on your sdcard.

 ## Description of the features
 ### ⬦ Update CFW